haykam821/Mootwo/protocol.md

 ### For Clans

-Clans do not have numbered ID, but rather uses its name.
+Clans are not identified by any ID like players and objects, but rather use their name.
+This is one of the reasons why clans must be unique in their naming, the other being a style choice to prevent confusion by having two clans with the same name.

 ## Server-Bound